gilmoney/fullstack-dev-challenge/README.md

 * Create a fork of the repo and push there the solution of the challenge.
 * Use python 3.7+.
+* Implement the backend in Django v3+.
+* Implement the frontend using VueJS, ReactJS or AngularJS.
 * Include a requirements.txt file.

 ## Bonus